semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### General rule requirements

 All rules in general, regardless whether they are intended only as local rules or for Semgrep Registry, have the same initial requirements.
-The following table is also included in [Rule Syntax](/writing-rules/rule-syntax/) article with more details.
+The following table is also included in [Rule Syntax](/writing-rules/rule-syntax/) article.

 <RequiredRuleFields />